 Divakar PK, Crespo A, Kraichak E, Leavitt SD, Singh G, Schmitt I, and Lumbsch HT (2017), Using a temporal phylogenetic method to harmonize family- and genus-level classification in the largest clade of lichen-forming fungi, Fungal Divers.
 84, 101-117. (abstract)

-Dubois A (2008), Phylogenetic hypotheses, taxa and nomina in zoology, Zootaxa 1950, 51-86. (pdf)
+Dubois A (2008), Phylogenetic hypotheses, taxa and nomina in zoology, Zootaxa 1950, 51-86. (free pdf)

 Fjeldså J, Christidis L, Ericson PGP, Stervander M, Ohlson LI, and Alström P (2020), An updated classification of passerine birds, In: The largest avian radiation (Fjeldså, J, Christidis L, and Ericson PGP, eds.), pp. 45-63.
 Lynx Edicions, Barcelona. (link)

-Garnett ST, and Christidis L (2017), Taxonomy anarchy hampers conservation, Nature 546, 25-27. (pdf)
+Garnett ST, and Christidis L (2017), Taxonomy anarchy hampers conservation, Nature 546, 25-27. (abstract)

 Hawthorne WD, and Hughes CE (2008), Optimising linear taxon sequences derived from phylogenetic trees – a reply to Haston & al., Taxon 57, 698-704. (pdf)